imagej/imagej.github.io/_pages/plugins/fijiwings.md

 ### Installation

-A packaged version of Fiji for both MacOS and Windows are available for download at &lt;http://sourceforge.net/projects/fijiwings&gt;.
+A packaged version of Fiji for both MacOS and Windows are available for download at &lt;https://sourceforge.net/projects/fijiwings&gt;.
 Following download, FijiWings is unzipped and used directly.

 ### Feedback

-Please report any bugs that you find with Fiji's {% include bc path='Help | Report a Bug'%} menu option.
+Please [report any bugs](/discuss/bugs) that you find.
 For other feedback please email *dobensl* at *umkc.edu*.
-There are other ways of giving feedback on Fiji (e.g. the mailing lists, IRC, etc.) listed at [Help](/discuss).
+There are other ways of giving feedback on Fiji (forums, chat, etc.) listed on the [Discuss](/discuss) page.

 ### Citing FijiWings